JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-03-20-Clipping-Airbrushing.md

 Airbrush set up:

-4. Get out the Iwata air compressor from cabinet xx and plug it in.
+4. Get out the Iwata air compressor from cabinet B D6 and plug it in.
 The air compressor does not need to be on the sterile pad.
-Get the airbrush and connecting hose out from cabinet xx.
+Get the airbrush and connecting hose out from cabinet B D7.
 5. Connect one end of the connecting hose to the air compressor.
 Connect the other end to the airbrush. **add picture**
 6. Fill the airbrush bottle with cold PBS solution.
 Cap the bottle and attach to airbrush. **add picture**